jerillo/movie-recommendation-system/README.md

 # Features:
 - Search feature to display 10 movies corresponding to query
 - Show more information about a movie
-- Add a movie to list of movies you've watched
+- Rate and add movies to list of movies you've watched
+- Displays total time you've spent watching movies in your ratings list

 # To-do:
 - [x] Create movie search feature using OMDb API